kuzzleio/kuzzle/CONTRIBUTING.md

 ## Tools

-For development only, we built a specific docker-compose file: `docker-compose.yml`.
+For development only, we built a specific docker- ompose file: `docker-compose.yml`.
 You can use it to profile, debug, test a variable on the fly, add breakpoints and so on, thanks to [chrome-devtools](https://developer.chrome.com/devtools).
 Check the logs at the start of Kuzzle using the development docker image to get the appropriate debug URL.

 How to run the development stack (needs Docker 1.10+ and Docker Compose 1.8+):